animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

 orders.addEventListener('cancelled', e => addOrderLine(e.data, 'cancelled'));
 ```

-`onmessage` only fires for unnamed events.
-Named events need `addEventListener`.
 One connection, multiple handlers.

-## Pattern 3: Event IDs (Metrics)
+## Reconnection with Event IDs

-Reconnection without losing your place.
+This is the part that makes SSE actually production-ready.
 The server sends `id:` with each event.
-On reconnect, the browser sends `Last-Event-ID` in the request headers.
+When the connection drops, the browser automatically reconnects and sends `Last-Event-ID` in the request header so the server can pick up where it left off.

-**Server (C#):**

 {% raw %}
 ```csharp